wfd3/hayes/README.md

 The file 'phonebook.json' also allows phone number to <host, port, protocol, ... > mapping so ATD commands work as expected.

+Parts needed:

+ .
+Raspberry Pi 3

+ .
+3 MAX3232's

+ .
+DB9

+ .
+Some jumpers

+ .
+Some LEDs and resistor

 <This really needs some documentation>